-100Lxg The Universe (4, FaSp) Survey of the universe: planets, satellites, comets, stars, nebulae, galaxies.
+ASTR 100Lxg The Universe (4, FaSp) Survey of the universe: planets, satellites, comets, stars, nebulae, galaxies.
 Practical component includes planetary observations and dark-sky field trip.
 Not available for major credit.

-104L Special Laboratory (1, FaSp) Laboratory component for ASTR 100Lxg for transfer students with equivalent lecture credit from another institution.
+ASTR 104L Special Laboratory (1, FaSp)

+Laboratory component for ASTR 100Lxg for transfer students with equivalent lecture credit from another institution.
 For transfer students only.
 Graded CR/NC.

-200Lxg Earth and Space (4) Study of earth as a physical object and an object in space.
+ASTR 200Lxg Earth and Space (4) Study of earth as a physical object and an object in space.
 Topics include seismic events, earth interior, other planets, formation of the sun and earth.
 Not available for major credit.

-390 Special Problems (1-4) Supervised, individual studies.
+ASTR 390 Special Problems (1-4) Supervised, individual studies.
 No more than one registration permitted.
 Enrollment by petition only.

-400 The Solar System (4, 2 years, Fa)

-Earth's motions; planets and their satellites; comets; meteorites; interplanetary matter; elementary celestial mechanics.
+ASTR 400 The Solar System (4, 2 years, Fa) Earth's motions; planets and their satellites; comets; meteorites; interplanetary matter; elementary celestial mechanics.
 Prerequisite: MATH 226.

-410 Stellar Astronomy (4, 2 years, Sp) The nature and dynamics of the sun, stars, star clusters, interstellar medium, and the structure of our galaxy.
+ASTR 410 Stellar Astronomy (4, 2 years,

+Sp) The nature and dynamics of the sun, stars, star clusters, interstellar medium, and the structure of our galaxy.
 Prerequisite: MATH 126.

-420 Galaxies and Cosmology (4, 2 years, Fa) Galaxies and clusters of galaxies: their content, structure, dynamics, distribution, and motions; observational cosmology.
+ASTR 420 Galaxies and Cosmology (4, 2 years, Fa) Galaxies and clusters of galaxies: their content, structure, dynamics, distribution, and motions; observational cosmology.
+Prerequisite: PHYS 153L or PHYS 163L.
+ASTR 440 Astrophysics (4, 2 years, Sp) Introduction to the theory of stellar structure, stellar atmospheres, the evolution of the sun and stars.
 Prerequisite: PHYS 153L or PHYS 163L.